Gomori Basement Membrane Silver Set

 APPLICATION:

-The Newcomer Supply Gomori Basement Membrane Silver Set provides the silver staining solutions for the Basement Membrane, Gomori Stain for identification of glomerular and tubular basement membranes in renal tissue.
+The Newcomer Supply Jones Basement Membrane Silver Set provides the silver staining solutions for the Jones Basement Membrane Stain for identification of glomerular and tubular basement membranes in renal tissue.
 This procedure is also referred to as the Periodic Acid-Methenamine Method (PAMM).

 METHOD: